feilab-hust/DORM/README.md

     ```bash
     conda install pytorch=1.11.0 torchvision=0.12.0 torchaudio=0.11.0 cudatoolkit=11.3 -c pytorch
     ```
-4. Download the `Deep-DORM.zip` file and unpack it.
+4. Download the `DORM.zip` file and unpack it.
-5. Open a terminal in the `Deep-DORM` directory and install the dependencies using pip:
+5. Open a terminal in the `DORM` directory and install the dependencies using pip:
     ```bash
     pip install -r requirements.txt
     ```